3 Sources

 1

-.
-Instead of allowing users to complete transactions within ChatGPT, the company will now redirect users to third-party apps where they can finalize payments.
+, the company is walking back its plan to allow users to buy products suggested by ChatGPT directly inside the chatbot.
+Instead, the commerce strategy now routes users to brand-owned ChatGPT apps or connected third-party apps, where they can input payment information and finalize purchases.
 An OpenAI spokesperson explained the shift: "We are evolving our commerce strategy within ChatGPT to better meet merchants and users where they are.
 Instant checkout is transitioning to apps, where purchases can occur more seamlessly"1

 .